chathumiamarasinghe/Hela-Rasa/README.md

 - **Recipe Details**: View detailed instructions, ingredients, and cooking time for each recipe.
 - **Image Sharing**: Share recipes along with images via social media or messaging apps.
 - **Favorites**: Mark recipes as favorites for easy access later.
+- **Add Recipe**: Users can add recipies with recipe name,quantity of calories and cooking time with recipe image as well.
+- **Update/delete Recipe**: Users can also update & delete their recipies as well.
 - **Firebase Integration**: Store and retrieve recipe data using Firebase Firestore and Firebase Storage.

 ## Technologies Used